SAP/cloud-mta-build-tool/docs/docs/download.md

 npm install -g mbt
 ```

 From the MBT 1.2.25 version, the `build-parameters ignore` attribute will be upgraded to support [full glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)).
+Details can be referenced [here](https://github.com/SAP/cloud-mta-build-tool/blob/master/docs/docs/configuration.md).
 You must install the micromatch wrapper to use the glob patterns.

 Follow the [instructions](https://github.com/SAP/cloud-mta-build-tool/tree/master/docs/docs/micromatch-wrapper.md) to install the micromatch wrapper.